-A key outcome of this project is the creation of a technical specification of requirements around communication with customers’ end point devices, alternatively known as Technical Interfaces, that can be used by the electricity industry.
+A key benefit of this project is the creation of a technical specification of requirements around communication with customers’ end point devices, alternatively known as Technical Interfaces, that can be used by the electricity industry.
+The trial aims to assess the readiness of the selected protocols and devices for DSO applications, the compatibility of these interfaces with our existing systems and the cyber security implications of using these interfaces.

 September 2019 – September 2021